 Zoning authority was enacted in 1954.
-In the 1960's, the Town worked with Triangle 'J' and Chapel Hill and a limited set of land use regulations.
+In the 1960s, the Town worked with Triangle J Council of Governments (TJCOG) and Chapel Hill and a limited set of land use regulations.
 The Town prepared a land use plan in 1970.
 Soon after, Carrboro partnered with Chapel Hill to create the Chapel Hill Transit system, joined the National Flood Insurance program, and adopted a new Land Use Plan followed by a robust unified development ordinance (the first of its kind, with strong environmental protection and requirements for bike lanes and sidewalks in new development) and a revitalization strategy for the downtown.

 Years of rezoning studies and comprehensive rezonings followed to establish areas for mixed use and high-density development and to protect the water supply watershed nearby.
 Population grew by over 300 percent in 20 years and the community was transformed from a declining mill village to a busy town.
 The land use regulations emphasized residential development with limited commercial areas in order to maintain the economic vitality and focus on the downtown-Main Street-and two designated highway commercial nodes.
-Current commercial areas include 100 acres of land downtown, at Highway 54 Carrboro Plaza and Willow Creek Shopping Center.
+Current commercial areas in Town include one hundred acres of land downtown, at Highway 54 Carrboro Plaza, and Willow Creek Shopping Center.
 There are a number of other non-residential areas that were in place prior to 1980; these are generally quite small in land area and are often mixed use.
-Key planning concepts have included:
+Key planning concepts have included the following: